 I left the service in 1975 and as it is with many young people, my daily life got in the way of my "hobby" and my interest in photography was put on the back burner.

 It wasn't until 2000 when my wife and I moved to Ruidoso, New Mexico and started a vacation property management company (Hummingbird Cabins) that my interest in taking pictures was renewed.
-I began taking photos of the properties we managed, however they were still just basic "snap shop" photos to give context the homes on the web, but they did the job at the time.
+I began taking photos of the properties we managed, however they were still just basic "snap shot" photos to give context the homes on the web, but they did the job at the time.

 When I retired in 2012 I decided to pursue my passion for photography once again.